trailofbits/audit-kubernetes/notes/stefan.edwards/rra/kube-apiserver.md

 ## Networking

+- in the version of k8s we are testing, no outbound limits on external connections

 ## Cryptography

 - Not encrypting secrets in etcd by default
 - requiring [a command line flag](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/#configuration-and-determining-whether-encryption-at-rest-is-already-enabled)
+- SUpports HTTP for Webhooks and comopnent status

 ## Secrets Management